The Sioux Chef uses only native ingredients, but isn't 'cooking like it's 1491'

 "That connection with plants was probably one of the best ways for me to start ... to see the world differently through this Indigenous perspective of realizing that all these plants around us have some kind of purpose — whether it's food, it's medicine or crafting — and really trying to create and understand what that relationship is to me personally," he says.

-Sherman has been working for years to bring awareness to Indigenous foods and food cultures through the nonprofit, NĀTIFS.
-He won the James Beard Award for Best American Cookbook in 2018 for The Sioux Chef's Indigenous Kitchen.
+Sherman and his restaurant co-owner Dana Thompson have been working for years to bring awareness to Indigenous foods and food cultures through their nonprofit, NĀTIFS.
+Sherman won the James Beard Award for Best American Cookbook in 2018 for The Sioux Chef's Indigenous Kitchen.
 In June, Owamni was awarded the James Beard Award for Best New Restaurant.
-Sherman says the food at his restaurant is meant to paint a picture of where each dish comes from.
+Sherman says the food at the restaurant is meant to paint a picture of where each dish comes from.

 "We might have something with, say, wild rice or rabbit or rose hips or blueberries," Sherman says.
 "These are all ingredients you can see just standing in the forest and glancing around."